Ruby-Newbies/two-point-six-acres/README.md

 ### Features regarding articles

-As a user of 2 point 6 acres:
 1. User can retrieve all articles or just retrieve an article by its id.
 2. User can express my latest idea and correct mistakes so I want to update my article.
 3. User can also delete certain article.